ElegantEngineeringTech/laravel-invoices/README.md

 #### From a Livewire component

-To download the pdf from your Livewire component, your can use the `streamDownload` method like this:
+To download the PDF from a Livewire component, use the `streamDownload` method as shown below:

 ```php
 namespace App\Http\Controllers;